Electricity for home and business

 For information about permanent disconnections click here

 To connect to our network, the first step is to contact your retailer.
-Then you’ll need a Powerco-approved contractor to design and install your connection.
-How long it will take will depend on how much work is required to enable your connection, and the availability of the Powerco-approved contractor you choose.
+Then you’ll need a Powerco contractor to design and install your connection.
+How long it will take will depend on how much work is required to enable your connection, and the availability of the Powerco contractor you choose.
 Ask your contractor for an indication of timeframes when you’re getting the quote for the design and installation of your connection.

 For more information on getting connected click here